MORE OF THE BEST ROMANTIC DESTINATIONS - TEN OF THE BEST

 16 Skipper Street Belfast BT1 2DZ

-For anyone planning a romantic break in Belfast, this iconic hotel has to be one of the first ports of call - always grand, this former bank is stunningly furnished (with original artwork from the owner’s collection) and is now even more impressive, since the new extension was opened in the autumn.
-Chances are that a proposal is on the cards on a Valentine break here, and it’s earned a reputation as Belfast’s ultimate venue for luxury weddings both intimate and grand, so if you’re very lucky (and well funded) you could well be heading back for the big day.
+For anyone planning a romantic break in Belfast, this iconic hotel has to be one of the first ports of call - always grand, this former bank is stunningly furnished (with original artwork from the owner’s collection) and a new extension has made it even more impressive.
+Chances are that a proposal is on the cards on a Valentines break here, and it’s earned a reputation as Belfast’s ultimate venue for luxury weddings both intimate and grand, so if you’re very lucky (and well funded) you could well be heading back for the big day.
 Both wedding and civil partnership ceremonies can be held here, and there are several elegant private events rooms available for this as well as receptions.
 A dream wedding is the promise and that’s what you get in high old traditional style, beginning with arrival in The Merchant's famous Rolls Royce Phantom, followed perhaps with a drinks reception on their new Roof Garden (with fire).
 All this and great food too.
 Wow.

 Cromleach Lodge Country House Hotel & Ciúnas Spa